dwaynewillmakeit/DesignPatterns/src/main/java/CreationalPatterns/BuilderPattern/notes.md

       * The personBuilder would return child nodes to the Director, which then would pass them back to the personBuilder to build the parent nodes
     * Provides an Interface for retrieving the product (**getProduct**)
 * **Director**
-  * contructs an object using the Guilder Interface
+  * constructs an object using the Guilder Interface
 * **Product**
   * Represents the complex object under construction
   * Concrete Builder builds the product's internal representation and defines the process by which it is assembled